mding5692/Interview-questions-I-ve-had/interview-questions.md

+* Web Developer, ThinkCapsule, 2015-2016:

+1) Walk me through resume and interests.

+2) Time Complexity Questions:

+What is time and space complexity of Bubble sort?

+What about Quick Sort?

+What about Merge Sort?

+3) What is the Singleton Pattern?

+4) How to push and pull to a Github repo?

-* TextNow Web Developer Intern, summer 2016
+* TextNow Web Developer Intern, summer 2016:

 First Round Codility Challenge - Medium difficulty.